Skip to Content

 • Verbal, social & sexual abuse.

-Los Angeles domestic violence cases in are generally filed under Penal Code section 273.5 - Inflicting Corporal Injury on Spouse or Cohabitant (misdemeanor or felony) and Penal Code section 243(e)(1) - Domestic Battery (misdemeanor).
+Los Angeles domestic violence cases are typically filed under Penal Code section 273.5 - Inflicting Corporal Injury on Spouse or Cohabitant (misdemeanor or felony) and Penal Code section 243(e)(1) - Domestic Battery (misdemeanor).
+Our firm stays current with all legislative changes in these laws, ensuring our strategies are robust and informed by the latest legal developments.

 Domestic violence charges may be filed as a misdemeanor or a felony.
-How the prosecutor files the charges is based on the seriousness of the case.
-Severe injuries (including cuts and broken bones) will almost always result in felony charges.
-No injury cases will generally be filled as misdemeanors.
-Prior acts of domestic violence and the criminal history of the accused may also influence how the case is filed.
+The prosecutor's decision depends on the seriousness of the matter.
+Severe injuries (including cuts and broken bones) result in felony charges, while cases with no injuries are typically misdemeanors.
+Previous domestic violence acts and the accused's criminal history also influence how the case is filed.

-• Jail sentence (up to one-year county jail)
+• Jail sentence (up to one year in county jail)

 • Counseling (52-week program)